plepe/pgmapcss/README.md

   Every line with highway=primary should be displayed with a yellow 6px wide line with a 1.5px darkgrey casing (on both sides).
 Additional the value of the 'name'-tag should be shown on top of the line.
 This style is valid from zoom level 15 on.

+  See [MapCSS Documentation](doc/MapCSS.creole) for general documentation about pgmapcss' dialect of the MapCSS language and [the list of available properties (Mapnik 2.2)](doc/mapnik-2.2.creole) for possible style parameters (resp. [here for Mapnik 2.0](doc/mapnik-2.0.creole) and [here for the experimental "expr-v2" branch](doc/expr-v2.creole)).

+* **Extensive eval-syntax:**

-* Extensive eval-syntax: Using eval() values for properties can be calculated.
+  Using eval(), values for properties can be calculated.
 Even geometric modifications are possible as many PostGIS functions are exposed.
 Examples:
 ```css
 line|z15-[highway=primary] {
   /* print "ref - name" as text, e.g. "B1 - Wienerstraße". */